Ini Utharam: Plot

 After the SP reached the spot, they started digging.
 There, they found a body, but it was not Vivek's—it was someone else's.
 Then, they discovered a second body, which was Ashwin, Janaki's lover.
 In addition, CI Karunan's smartwatch was found in the hole, which further pointed all leads to CI Karunan.

 The SP began interrogating Janaki and CI Karunan.
 Janaki refused to reveal anything and told him to ask the CI.
 Then, CI Karunan started to explain what had actually happened and who the dead men were.
 Fifteen years ago, when Dineshan, a party candidate, feared losing the election, he falsely accused Ganeshan of sexual harassment.
 Still, the party ticket was given to Ganeshan.
 So, Dineshan planned his murder with Karunan.
 They took a driver, Prakashan's, help.
-During the accident that led to Ganeshan's death, another truck driver witnessed it.
-The truck owner went to CI Karunan to report the accident, but Karunan falsely accused the truck driver and put him behind bars.
+During the accident that led to Ganeshan's death, a jeep driver witnessed it.
+The jeep driver went to CI Karunan to report the accident, but Karunan falsely accused the jeep driver and put him behind bars.
+He was a party worker who had led protests against the now deceased Ganeshan.

-A few days later, driver Prakashan felt guilty and turned to God for repentance.
-A few years later, a guilt-ridden Prakashan went to CI Karunan and said he would confess about the accident.
+A few days later, driver Prakashan's child passed away during pregnancy.
+He felt guilty and turned to God for repentance.
+He became a pastor.
+A few years later, Prakasan accidentally happened to visit the home of the jeep driver.
+He is mentally unwell and his family is in a very difficult situation.
+A guilt-ridden Prakashan went to CI Karunan and said he would confess about the accident.
 Karunan then lured Prakashan to the forest and killed him.
-Aswin, who was nearby, saw everything, so Karunan killed him too.
+Aswin, who was nearby, saw everything, so Karunan killed him too.Aswin had also recorded video of the whole incident where Prakasan and Karunan talks about Ganeshan's murder and then Karunan killing Prakasan.

-After CI Karunan confessed his crimes, he was put on remand.
+After CI Karunan confessed his crimes, SP assured him that police will take care.
 That night, Karunan tried to reach the minister, but no one helped.
 He then committed suicide.
 Janaki was set free based on Karunan's confession.
 Janaki then explained how she found Aswin's body and how she reached the station.

 In the film credits, the SI asks how Aswin left his glasses and begins to suspect Janaki.
 It is revealed that while interrogating Janaki, the SP appreciated her bravery, so he decided to support her.
 He talked to the minister to "close the Karunan chapter."
 That night, three people entered the police station and killed Karunan in the presence of the SP and Janaki.
 At the end, Janaki is seen sitting with the minister, watching the recorded murder video.